Loss of Emotional Safety in Relationships: When Love Is Still There, But “Safe” Stops Being the Default

 - conflict repair patterns

-- communication that doesn’t turn into war
+- communication that does not turn into war

 - intimacy recovery under stress and burnout